ehsanghaffar/llm-practice/README.md

-# Llama2 Selfhosted Chatbot API
+# EinLLM

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

+> Llama2 Self-hosted Chatbot API

 This repository contains a FastAPI application that serves as a local personal chatbot API.
 It allows you to interact with the Llama2 LLM (and other open-source LLMs) to have natural language conversations, generate text, and perform various language-related tasks.